Brookley Air Force Base: Postwar use

-Closure
+Closure and Controversy

-On 19 November 1964, the Department of Defense announced a progressive reduction in employment and the eventual closure of Brookley Air Force Base.
+On November 19, 1964, the Department of Defense announced a progressive reduction in employment and the eventual closure of Brookley Air Force Base.
 The costs of the escalation of the Vietnam War was cited as the primary reason for the closure.
-Robert McNamara, the Secretary of Defense, was unpopular both with Congress and with the public.
-Military bases were sources of employment and federal dollars for states and local communities, which allowed them to handle the cost of them and sales to military people stationed at the base.

-Moreover, McNamara worked for President Lyndon B. Johnson, who had a reputation for rewarding friends and punishing opponents.
-When McNamara began the base closure announcements, suspicion began that Johnson was picking bases to close as retribution for the recent 1964 Presidential Election.
-The Republican candidate, Senator Barry Goldwater, had carried Alabama in the election and it was believed that Johnson was penalizing Alabama for defecting from its traditional Democratic Party ties.
-McNamara, however, had another agenda, as he wanted to curb the Air Force's reliance on large aircraft in favor of long-range missiles and closing maintenance facilities such as Brookley was a way to do that.
-McNamara denied that politics played any part in the decision to close several Air Force bases including Brookley.
+Moves such as these eventually led to Secretary of Defense Robert McNamara becoming very unpopular both with Congress and with the public.
+Military bases were sources of employment and federal dollars for states and local communities which allowed them to handle the cost and sales to military people stationed at the base.
+Moreover, McNamara worked for President Lyndon B. Johnson, who had a well-known reputation for handsomely rewarding friends and severely punishing opponents.
+When McNamara began the base closure announcements and Brookley was on the list, suspicion immediately began that Johnson personally picked Brookley to close as retribution (albeit retaliation) for the recent 1964 Presidential Election.
+The Republican candidate, Senator Barry Goldwater, carried Alabama in the election and it was highly believed that Johnson was punishing the state for defecting from its traditional Democratic Party ties.

+The closing announcement came as a shock to both local residents employed at Brookley as well as enlisted personnel stationed there.
+Most were quick to blame Johnson and McNamara for playing politics as well as their seemingly cavalier attitudes over the fallout from it.
+McNamara steadfastly denied politics played any part in the decision to close Brookley citing the closure of other Air Force bases also on the same list.
+Instead, he claimed he had another agenda as he wanted to curb the Air Force's reliance on large aircraft in favor of long-range missiles and closing maintenance facilities such as Brookley was a way to do that.
+However, many former Brookley employees and Mobile residents even to this day still dismiss that as just a made-up cover story to mask Johnson's vengeance, especially since most of the operations simply packed up, moved from Brookley and continued at other Air Force bases including Maxwell AFB in Montgomery.
+The fact Brookley was also the only Air Force base with a seaport as well as having its own railyard making it logistically unique further didn't support McNamara's analogy.

+Another purported contributor to the demise of Brookley was when First Lady Lady Bird Johnson visited Alabama by train on "The Lady Bird Express" on October 9, 1964.
+Upon arrival in Mobile and other surrounding Alabama towns she was given a rather cold tepid reception and met with multiple boos, protests as well as several people holding up "Goldwater for president" signs.
+Many believed this infuriated her husband and was another catalyst that led to Brookley's closure.